Name Mangling and Function Overloading

 Here mangled name for the function will become _ZN2NS7myClass10MyFunctionEi

-There is gnu tool called c++filt which can take the mangled name and demangles the name.
-Readers are encouraged to play with this tool and try to demangle all names given in above examples.
+There is gnu tool called c++filt which can take a mangled name and demangles it.
+Readers are encouraged to play with this tool and try to demangle all names in the above examples.

-The exact pattern of name mangling is not important to programmer.
-For the programmer the important thing to understand is there is unique method name which is generated for each overload so that it can be resolved (by assembler, linker) without any ambiguity.
+The exact pattern of name mangling is not important to programmers.
+For programmers, the important thing to understand is that there is a unique method name which is generated for each overload so that it can be resolved (by assembler, linker) without any ambiguity.

 Interfacing with C

-C++ mangles all function name but C does not.
+C++ mangles function names but C does not.
 What will happen if you are writing mixed-mode code.
 Some of the source files are compiled by C++ compiler and some files by C compiler and then you link the objects created by these compilers.

 lib.cpp